antonchigurh2/Handwritten-digit-recognition/README.md

 - Keras

 ## Running the Code
-Google Colab
+Google Colab:
-If running on Google Colab, simply upload the code and data files to your Colab environment and execute the notebook cells.
+- If running on Google Colab, simply upload the code and data files to your Colab environment and execute the notebook cells.

-Local Environment
+Local Environment:
-To run this code locally:

-Set up a Python environment with the required libraries installed.
+- Set up a Python environment with the required libraries installed.
-Download the necessary datasets or images.
+- Download the necessary datasets or images.
-Execute the Python script.
+- Execute the Python script.